FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Black joins the game=This is a system message that appears in the chat box at the start of the game when the Black player joins a game.

-White resigned=This is a appears in the right hand-side box in a game, the list of games on the profile and also the left hand-side box in a game when the White player resigns from the game
+White resigned=This is a appears in the right hand-side box in a game, the list of games on the profile, and also the left hand-side box in a game when the White player resigns from the game.

-Black resigned=This is a appears in the right hand-side box in a game, the list of games on the profile and also the left hand-side box in a game when the Black player resigns from the game
+Black resigned=This is a appears in the right hand-side box in a game, the list of games on the profile, and also the left hand-side box in a game when the Black player resigns from the game.

 White left the game=This is a appears in the right hand-side box in a game, the list of games on the profile and also the left hand-side box in a game when the White player leaves the game either by aborting or by being absent for too long.